Hope of Israel Ministries (Ecclesia of YEHOVAH):

-"Two thousand years before the world was created, [YEHOVAH God] created the Torah [that is, divine wisdom]" (Targum Neophyti Gen. 3:24).
+"Two thousand years before the world was created, [YEHOVAH God] created the Torah [that is, divine wisdom]" (Targum Neophyti Genesis 3:24).

 "With you [O God] is wisdom, who knows your works and was present when you made the world, and who understands what is pleasing in your sight, and what is right according to your commandments" (Wisdom of Solomon 9:9).

 Please note that the Jewish sages understood that Wisdom and Torah, were understood to be the same personage/individual -- an Entity or Personage having these attributes.
 Torah [Law of YEHOVAH God] = Wisdom.
 They are two facets of the same perfect Character.
-The Jews had a deep understanding of the Shekinah Glory of YEHOVAH God -- witness the coments of Saadiah Gaon above.
+The Jews had a deep understanding of the Shekinah Glory of YEHOVAH God.

 The "Upper Hay" and the "Lower Hay"